opencyber-space/MemoryGr.id/docs/creation-in-memory.md

 * Creates a PersistentVolume (PV) and a PersistentVolumeClaim (PVC) for MongoDB with the specified storage size
 * Deploys a MongoDB instance with storage mounted at `/data/db`
 * Creates a ClusterIP service named `framedb-local-config` to expose MongoDB within the cluster
-* Deploys the FrameDB Config Service container with the environment variable `MONGO_URL` pointing to the internal MongoDB service
+* Deploys the MemoryGrid Config Service container with the environment variable `MONGO_URL` pointing to the internal MongoDB service
-* Exposes the FrameDB Config Service via a NodePort service named `framedb-config-service` on port `32566`
+* Exposes the MemoryGrid Config Service via a NodePort service named `framedb-config-service` on port `32566`

 #### Request